shaunlebron/js-in-cljs-case-study/README.md

 # Case Study: JS libs in ClojureScript

-My motivation is to recommended a path for setting up Parinfer/CodeMirror in cljs.
+My motivation is to recommend a path for setting up Parinfer/CodeMirror in cljs.
 These are JS libraries, so I'm testing out different options for using them from cljs.

 ## JS libs we need